How to Install a Smart Thermostat (Even If You've Never Touched Wiring)

 Step-by-Step Installation

-Step 1: Turn Off Power (2 minutes)
+See on Amazon βStep 1: Turn Off Power (2 minutes)

 Find your HVAC circuit breaker and switch it off.
-Verify by setting your current thermostat to heat/cool — if nothing happens, you're safe.
+Verify by setting your current thermostat to heat/cool, if nothing happens, you're safe.

 Step 2: Remove Old Thermostat (5 minutes)